-If this version is not the latest, you can simply uninstall it and install the latest version as described below.
-Even if you proceed without uninstalling, the HPLIP installer will prompt you that there is already a version available and you can then choose to remove the old and install the latest package.
+If this version is not the latest, you can uninstall it and install the latest version as described below.
+Even if you proceed without uninstalling, the HPLIP installer will prompt you that there is already a version available, and you can then choose to remove the old one and install the latest package.
 This command will remove HPLIP from your PC.

 dpkg -r hplip